johangithub/AFMAN11-217v1/chp3.md

 ##### Figure 3.5.
 Electronic HIS.

 3.3.2.1.
 Course Selector Knob.
-The course selector knob on most HSI‘s may be used to select any course by rotating the head of the course arrow to the desired course on the compass card.
+The course selector knob on most HSI's may be used to select any course by rotating the head of the course arrow to the desired course on the compass card.
 Check the course selector window for the proper setting.